Teen Mom UK: Mia Boardman

 Mia was 9 months pregnant with Marliya when she started filming Teen Mom UK at the age of 19.
 The birth of Marliya was captured for the show, with Mia's plans for a natural birth being derailed after the baby's heartbeat dropped, forcing her to have a cesarian section.

 Marliya's father is Mia's ex-boyfriend Manley Geddes, they were teenage sweethearts.
-The couple separated for a few years before filming and during that time Manley had Aalayah with ex Erin, with whom he briefly reunited.
-The relationship has since ended.
-Throughout the series of Teen Mom UK, we saw Mia struggle with the relationship between boyfriend Manley & Erin.
+The couple separated for a few years before filming and during that time Manley had Aalayah with ex Erin.